Notice

 Peering

-the process of bringing all of the OSDs that store a Placement Group (PG) into agreement about the state of all of the objects (and their metadata) in that PG.
-Note that agreeing on the state does not mean that they all have the latest contents.
+the process of bringing all of the OSDs that store a Placement Group (PG) into agreement about the state of all of the objects in that PG and all of the metadata associated with those objects.
+Two OSDs can agree on the state of the objects in the placement group yet still may not necessarily have the latest contents.

 Acting set

-the ordered list of OSDs who are (or were as of some epoch) responsible for a particular PG.
+the ordered list of OSDs that are (or were as of some epoch) responsible for a particular PG.

 Up set

-the ordered list of OSDs responsible for a particular PG for a particular epoch according to CRUSH.
-Normally this is the same as the acting set, except when the acting set has been explicitly overridden via PG temp in the OSDMap.
+the ordered list of OSDs responsible for a particular PG for a particular epoch, according to CRUSH.
+This is the same as the acting set except when the acting set has been explicitly overridden via PG temp in the OSDMap.

 PG temp

-a temporary placement group acting set used while backfilling the primary osd.
-Let say acting is [0,1,2] and we are active+clean.
-Something happens and acting is now [3,1,2]. osd 3 is empty and can’t serve reads although it is the primary. osd.3 will see that and request a PG temp of [1,2,3] to the monitors using a MOSDPGTemp message so that osd.1 temporarily becomes the primary.
-It will select osd.3 as a backfill peer and continue to serve reads and writes while osd.3 is backfilled.
-When backfilling is complete, PG temp is discarded and the acting set changes back to [3,1,2] and osd.3 becomes the primary.
+a temporary placement group acting set that is used while backfilling the primary OSD.
+Assume that the acting set is [0,1,2] and we are active+clean.
+Now assume that something happens and the acting set becomes [3,1,2].
+Under these circumstances, OSD 3 is empty and can’t serve reads even though it is the primary. osd.3 will respond by requesting a PG temp of [1,2,3] to the monitors using a MOSDPGTemp message, and osd.1 will become the primary temporarily. osd.1 will select osd.3 as a backfill peer and will continue to serve reads and writes while osd.3 is backfilled.
+When backfilling is complete, PG temp is discarded.
+The acting set changes back to [3,1,2] and osd.3 becomes the primary.

 current interval or past interval

-a sequence of OSD map epochs during which the acting set and up set for particular PG do not change
+a sequence of OSD map epochs during which the acting set and the up set for particular PG do not change.

 primary

-the (by convention first) member of the acting set, who is responsible for coordination peering, and is the only OSD that will accept client initiated writes to objects in a placement group.
+the member of the acting set that is responsible for coordination peering.
+The only OSD that accepts client-initiated writes to the objects in a placement group.
+By convention, the primary is the first member of the acting set.

 replica

-a non-primary OSD in the acting set for a placement group (and who has been recognized as such and activated by the primary).
+a non-primary OSD in the acting set of a placement group.
+A replica has been recognized as a non-primary OSD and has been activated by the primary.

 stray

-an OSD who is not a member of the current acting set, but has not yet been told that it can delete its copies of a particular placement group.
+an OSD that is not a member of the current acting set and has not yet been told to delete its copies of a particular placement group.

 recovery

-ensuring that copies of all of the objects in a PG are on all of the OSDs in the acting set.
-Once peering has been performed, the primary can start accepting write operations, and recovery can proceed in the background.
+the process of ensuring that copies of all of the objects in a PG are on all of the OSDs in the acting set.
+After peering has been performed, the primary can begin accepting write operations and recovery can proceed in the background.

 PG info